 - Q: Can I change distribution or partition keys in AnalyticDB for MySQL?

 A: No, you cannot change distribution or partition keys in AnalyticDB for MySQL.
-If you want to use a different distribution or partition key for your table, perform the operations described in the "Change a partition or distribution key" section in Change a partition or distribution key.
+If you want to use a different distribution or partition key for your table, perform the operations described in the "Change a partition or distribution key" section of the ALTER TABLE topic.